rchanou/rchanou.github.io/cost-awareness.md

 ### Ready?
 Here are my answers…

-For each function, I wrote a code comment with my own "cost-based" annotations, plus an explanation.
+For each function, I wrote a code comment below with my own "cost-based" annotations, plus an explanation.

 ```
 func Sum(addends...int) int